shopper approved

 What is a GSA Morgan Silver Dollar?

-The term “GSA” stands for the Government Services Administration.
+The term “GSA” stands for the General Services Administration.
 When the hoard of Morgan Silver Dollars was discovered in the vaults of the US Treasury in the 1960s, the payout of silver dollars in exchange for US Silver Certificates was halted as the GSA conducted an audit of the Morgan Dollars that were discovered in the vaults.

 Why were the coins hoarded?